-Climate change, or regulatory or market measures to address climate change, as well as man-made disasters or infrastructure failures, may materially adversely affect our financial condition and business operations.
+Climate change, or regulatory or market measures to address climate change, may materially adversely affect our financial condition and business operations.

 Climate change resulting from increased concentrations of carbon dioxide and other greenhouse gases in the atmosphere could present risks to our future operations from natural disasters and extreme weather conditions, such as hurricanes, tornadoes, earthquakes, wildfires or flooding.
-Similar risks could result from man-made disasters or failures, including power shortages, telecommunications or infrastructure failures, cybersecurity incidents or physical security breaches.
 Some potential impacts to our business include increased operating costs due to additional regulatory requirements, water limitations, disruptions to our supply chain from altered availability of goods and services and physical risks to our facilities, which may result in delays in the development of our product candidates or the interruption of our business operations for a substantial period of time.
-Being unable to fully use our facilities, or the manufacturing facilities of our third-party CMOs, may have a material and adverse effect on our ability to operate our business and have significant negative consequences on our financial and operating conditions.
+Being unable to fully use our facilities, or the manufacturing facilities of our third-party contract manufacturers, may have a material and adverse effect on our ability to operate our business and have significant negative consequences on our financial and operating conditions.
 If these facilities are unable to operate, even for a short period of time, any or all of our research and development programs and our commercialization efforts may be harmed.